-To approve requests for permit (RFPs) under the Export Control Act and associated Rules, you must be registered as an automated export permit issuer (AEPI) with the Department of Agriculture, Water and the Environment.
+To approve requests for permit (RFPs) under the Export Control Act and associated Rules, you must be registered as an automated export permit issuer (AEPI) with the department.

 When approved, an AEPI is provided with an automated export permit issuer number (AQA), which is used as an individual identifier when authorising an export permit.